Hilleberg Anjan 2

 One of the attributes of this shelter that I admire greatly is the flexibility in regards to the different ways the shelter can be erected (as seen and explained in the video).

-For warm weather when you want better air flow and ventilation while still having the outer tent readily available you can simply disconnect the rear outer from the inner and roll the outer up.
+For warm weather when you want better air flow and ventilation while still having the outer tent readily available you can simply disconnect the rear outer from the inner, stake the inner down, and roll the outer up.
 Then just unzip the vestibule, roll it back, and secure it with the toggles and elasticized cordage as seen in the photo below:

 You also have the option of pitching the inner alone without the need of an accessory kit.
 This is a nice option in very mild weather where one doesn't need wet weather protection.
 As stated in the video the inner is water resistant but not waterproof so pay attention to the weather if you are utilizing the Anjan in this manner: